dsccommunity/AuditPolicyDsc/README.md

 can be Success or Failure.

 * **[String] Ensure _(Write)_**: Indicates if the audit flag should exist or not.
-To add a flag to a subcategpry, set this property to Present.
+To add a flag to a subcategory, set this property to Present.
 By default this is set to Present.

 #### Read-Only Properties from Get-TargetResource